Azure/Mission-Critical-Connected/src/testing/README.md

 - [Locust](#locust) for load testing
 - [Playwright](#playwright) for UI testing
-- [Azure Chaos Studio](#azure-chaos-studio) for failure injection testing

 ### Locust

 Locust is an open source Load Testing framework.
-See [locust](./loadtest-locust/README.md) for more details about the implementation and configuration.
+See [locust](https://github.com/Azure/AlwaysOn-Foundational-Online/tree/main/src/testing/loadtest-locust/README.md) on the AlwaysOn Foundational Online repository for more details about the implementation and configuration.

 ### Playwright

 Playwright is an open source Node.js library to automate Chromium, Firefox and WebKit with a single API.
 See [ui-test-playwright](./ui-test-playwright/README.md) for more details about how UI testing works.

-### Azure Chaos Studio

-To inject failures for resiliency validation, AlwaysOn uses Azure Chaos Studio as an optional step in the E2E validation pipeline.
-See [Chaos Testing](./chaos-testing/README.md) for more details about the implementation and configuration.

-## User Load Generator

-To simulate real user traffic patterns, AlwaysOn implements a [user load generator](./userload-generator/README.md) to generate synthetic traffic.
-It uses a Playwright test definition and can be also used completely independently of AlwaysOn.

 ---